Can You Go to College Without a GED or High School Diploma?

 Is the GED Exam Your Only Option If You Drop Out of High School?

-People under the age of 18 should check if their public school district offers reenrollment.
+Nope!
+Learners under the age of 18 should check if their public school district offers reenrollment.
 District policies vary, so prospective students should contact their district office for more information.
+Other options include exploring adult high school programs as many school districts offer them to residents at little or no cost.

 People not interested in the GED exam should consider the High School Equivalency Diploma, also known as the HiSET test.
 The HiSET is a state-issued high school equivalency credential for career advancement, training programs, military eligibility and continuing education.